LLNL/RAJA/docs/sphinx/user_guide/feature/resource.rst

     RAJA::forall(ExecPol(), my_cuda_res, .... )

-When specifying a Cuda/Hip resource the RAJA kernel is executed aynchronously on a stream.
+When specifying a Cuda/Hip resource the ``RAJA::forall`` is executed aynchronously on a stream.
 Currently Cuda/Hip are the only Resources that enable asynchronous threading with a ``RAJA::forall``.
 All other calls are defaulted to using the ``Host`` resource until further support is added.